 Panel discussion with – Eldon Jobe – Melius Cyber, Debra Cairns – Net Defence, Annabel Berry- Sapphire

-Why Innovation Delivery Partnerships? – Dinah Jackson – NELEP
+Why Innovation Delivery Partnerships? – Colin Bell – NELEP

 How can the whole North East business ecosystem help drive innovation in the cyber security sector?- Speakers and audience discussion